 Reviving JustWizards.com

 There’s been another Game Breaker’s Toolkit Jam!
 And it gave me the push I needed to revive some of my earlier internet silliness and let it see the 2020s.
-If you can’t be bothered reading the rest, it is at justwizards.me, not .com.
+If you can’t be bothered reading the rest, it was at justwizards.me.

 The boring backstory